Eskom: Load shedding and second expansion: 2007-present

-In January 2008, Eskom controversially introduced "load shedding" – planned rolling blackouts based on a rotating schedule, in periods where short supply threatened the integrity of the grid.
+In February 2006, Eskom announced "load shedding" in the Western Cape province, due to issues experienced by Koeberg Nuclear Power Plant this continued until June 2006.
+In January 2008, Eskom controversially introduced load shedding nationally (rolling blackouts) based on a rotating schedule, in periods where short supply threatened the integrity of the grid.
 Demand-side management has focused on encouraging consumers to conserve power during peak periods in order to reduce the incidence of load shedding.
 Following the national power shortage in 2007, Eskom embarked on an aggressive electricity production expansion programme during the administration of President Jacob Zuma.
 The Zuma administration decided to focus expansion efforts on building additional large scale six-pack coal-fired power plants.

 In 2016, Eskom stated it intended to pursue a nuclear solution to the country's energy shortage.
 According to projections from late 2016, the use of nuclear power would provide over 1000GW of power by 2050.
 In preparation, the company launched a training program for 100 technicians, engineers and artisans that would certify them as nuclear operators.
 In January 2018, Eskom's acting chief financial officer stated that the company could not afford a new build, following a 34% drop in interim profits due to declining sales and increasing financing costs.
 The government stated it would proceed with the plan but more slowly.

 In 2017, Eskom was the focus of a major corruption scandal involving the Gupta family and the administration of then President Jacob Zuma.

 The National Energy Regulator of South Africa denied an application by Eskom to increase electricity tariffs by a future 19.9% for the financial year 2018/19.
 The regulator instead granted a 5.2% increase and gave a list of reasons for the refusal to grant higher tariffs that the South African newspaper Business Day stated painted "a picture of inefficiency, inaccurate forecasting and cost overruns" at the power utility.
 Part of the refusal was the finding that Eskom had 6,000 more employees than needed, costing the company R3.8 billion annually.